zihaow/PlayerOfWalls/README.md

 ## Player Of Walls Architecture
-Built using Node.js as the server, AngularJS on the front-end, integrated with Cloudinary for image uploads and retrieves, storing player info on MongoDB with objectRocket enable.
+Built using Node.js as the server, AngularJS on the front-end, integrated with Cloudinary for image uploads and retrieves, storing player info on MongoDB using objectRocket.

 ## To run
 1. Make sure you have node.js installed on your computer. (brew install node)